Active learning emulators for nuclear two-body scattering in momentum space: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:formalism}, we describe the formalism of our scattering emulators, which consist of a $t$-matrix high-fidelity solver in momentum space and corresponding ROMs obtained via (Petrov-)Galerkin projections.
 We then discuss the greedy algorithm in momentum space for the Minnesota potential with a two-dimensional parameter space, which serves as a test case.
 Next, we present in Sec.~\ref{sec:results} our main results for scattering phase shifts and cross-sections based on more realistic chiral potentials.
-We also discuss the efficient implementation of our FOM and ROM solvers in Python and discuss the ROM's speed-up factors.
+We also discuss the efficient implementation of our FOM and ROM solvers in Python and discuss the ROM's speedup factors.
 Finally, we perform a proof-of-principle Bayesian parameter calibration of a chiral interaction~\cite{Gezerlis:2014zia} to total scattering cross-sections, with emulator errors estimated using the developed methods.
 This article concludes in Sec.~\ref{sec:summary} with an overview and an outlook.
 Appendices~\ref{appendixA} and~\ref{appendixB} provide additional information on calculating phase shifts, inelasticity parameters, and total cross sections in momentum space.

 We use natural units in which $\hbar = c = 1$ and denote matrices and vectors with uppercase and lowercase letters, respectively, both typeset in boldface.
-The software for reproducing and extending our results will be made publicly available on GitHub~\cite{BUQEYEsoftware}.
+The software for reproducing and extending our results is publicly available on GitHub~\cite{BUQEYEsoftware}.